AlbertArakelyan/geo-city-finder/README.md

 # Geo City Finder 🌐

-> A lightweight JavaScript library for finding cities based on geographical coordinates with high accuracy.
+> A lightweight JavaScript library for identifying cities based on geographical coordinates and determining if provided coordinates match those of a city with high accuracy.

 ## Table of Contents